esper-io/console_docs/docs/learning-center/product-tour.md

-Step 2: You will see a list of all the product feature tours, Click **Start** on the one you wish to see.
+Step 2: You will see a list of all the product feature tours, Click **Start Here** on the one you wish to see.

 ![](./images/producttour/2-start.png)